prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

 On the other hand, if our classifier is more confident and predicts probabilities as (0.05, 0.90, 0.05), we would get cross-entropy value is **0.152**, which is lower than the above example.

-Now our aim is tu maximize the cross-entropy in this case.
+Now our aim is to maximize the cross-entropy in this case.

 <!--
 ## Relation to Maximum Likelihood